scgupta/scgupta.github.io/tech/_posts/microservices/2020-03-15-python-microservices-03-effective-canonical-logging-across-services.md

 Each log entry has to be relayed to multiple data-store destinations.
 This can be achieved by setting the log configuration for the Python logging package.
 It has to be a yaml file using the format defined by the logging.config package.

 Log configuration is in a yaml file.
-It uses the format required by the [`logging.config`](https://docs.python.org/3/library/logging.config.html){:target="_blank" rel="nofollow"} package.
+It uses the format required by the [`logging.config`](https://docs.python.org/3/library/logging.config.html){:target="_blank" rel="noopener nofollow"} package.

 The config defines two log formats: